WinVector/replyr/README.md

 Commentary
 ----------

-I would like this to become a bit of a ["stone soup"](https://en.wikipedia.org/wiki/Stone_Soup) project.
-If you have a neat function you want to add please contribute a pull request with your attribution and assignment of ownership to [Win-Vector LLC](http://www.win-vector.com/) (so Win-Vector LLC can control the code, which we are currently distributing under a GPL3 license) in the code comments.

-There are a few (somewhat incompatible) goals for `replyr`:
+There are a few goals for `replyr`:

 -   Providing missing convenience functions that work well over all common `dplyr` service providers.
 Examples include `replyr_summary`, `replyr_filter`, and `replyr_nrow`.
 -   Providing a basis for "row number free" data analysis.
 SQL back-ends don't commonly supply row number indexing (or even deterministic order of rows), so a lot of tasks you could do in memory by adjoining columns have to be done through formal key-based joins.